quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900.md

 7 years ago
 1/5/17
 My wife and I are retired.
 We travel and explore this beautiful country of ours in our motor coach.
 I thought I could manage our rental property in FL while traveling.
 WRONG..after two flacky renters and a year  of inconsistent  rents I contacted Berkshire Hathaway Florida Properties and was put in touch with
 Lori Hermansen.
 Lori is a very professional and knowledgeable property manager.
 She is always available when ever I call or email and if tied up returns my call by end of the day.
 Lori always has our best interests in mind as well as the return on our investment property and that gives us peace of mind.
-Following Lori’s advice of how to clean up our property an make it rent ready, she had us rented in three weeks and at a 40% increase in the rent.
+Following Lori's advice of how to clean up our property an make it rent ready, she had us rented in three weeks and at a 40% increase in the rent.
 We Highly Recommend Lori to anyone who needs property management or real estate advise.
 Thank you Lori.

 